GimelStudio/GimelStudio/README.md

 You’re always welcome to help out, ask questions, give feedback, and suggest ideas/improvements.

-**Join us in our Zulip chat organization [here](https://gimelstudio.zulipchat.com/join/sif32f3gjpnikveonzgc7zhw/) to give your feedback and stay in the loop!**
+**Join us in the Zulip chat organization [here](https://gimelstudio.zulipchat.com/join/sif32f3gjpnikveonzgc7zhw/) to give your feedback and stay in the loop!**

 # Project Vision